Shamdixit/finalpro/README.md

 ## IDE USed :
 Visual studio code

-## steps to follow for deployment of website :
+## steps to follow for deployment of storage accounts :
 1. built the whole project code in visual studio code
 2. test it on the live server.
 3. after that install git in system.